lynnfaraday/aresmush.com/_root/arescentral.md

 <a href="http://arescentral.aresmush.com">http://arescentral.aresmush.com</a>

-You can also see AresMUSH in action on our test server:
+You can also see AresMUSH in action on our flagship server.
+Look for me there as Faraday:

 <a href="telnet://telnet:mush.aresmush.com:7206">mush.aresmush.com:7206</a>